View from the Couch: Phenomena, Miyazaki Films, etc.

 Blu-ray extras include a pair of behind-the-scenes featurettes; deleted scenes; and a gag reel.

 HAROLD AND LILLIAN: A HOLLYWOOD LOVE STORY (2017).
 As the unfolding Harvey Weinstein saga reminds us, Hollywood can be a cesspool of abhorrent and indecent behavior, a breeding ground for maggots whose only true love is power.
 And then there’s this splendid motion picture to remind us of the other side of the equation.
-Harold and Lillian: A Hollywood Love Story is an enormously entertaining, enormously educational, and enormously moving documentary about storyboard artist Harold Michelson and film researcher Lillian Michelson, beloved behind-the-scenes experts who were married for 60 years until his death in 2007.
+One of the 10 best films of 2017, Harold and Lillian: A Hollywood Love Story is an enormously entertaining, enormously educational, and enormously moving documentary about storyboard artist Harold Michelson and film researcher Lillian Michelson, beloved behind-the-scenes experts who were married for 60 years until his death in 2007.
 Featuring interviews with Francis Coppola, Mel Brooks, Danny DeVito and other industry bigwigs, director Daniel Raim’s film shows how these two people contributed so much to a number of classic films over the decades, usually without receiving any sort of on-screen credit.
 As but one example, it was Harold — not director Mike Nichols, not cinematographer Robert Surtees — who came up with the iconic image of Dustin Hoffman framed by Anne Bancroft’s leg in 1967’s The Graduate.
 (Harold at least moved up to art director and earned Oscar nominations for Star Trek: The Motion Picture and Terms of Endearment, but if IMDb is to be believed, Lillian only earned a screen credit on nine movies, despite having provided research for hundreds.)
 The wealth of insider information revealed in this picture is extraordinary, but, as the title indicates, it’s the romance between Harold and Lillian that really propels this piece.
-If this one doesn’t end up on my year-end “10 Best” list, it’s gonna come awfully close.

 Blu-ray extras include deleted scenes; three of Lillian’s “life lessons”; and the short film Storyboarding The Graduate.
 This also includes a booklet featuring an interview with Raim.